wesslen/prodigy-time-series-anomalies/README.md

 Combined plots saved in data/output_images
 ```

+> This step will filter the partitioned time series to only plot those with a standard deviation larger than 0.1.
+Another threshold or metric than standard deviation can be used instead.

 Run Prodigy:
 ```
 (venv) $ make prodigy-images
 ```

 This will run this Prodigy command: